-Dr. Deborah Backus, PT, PhD, FACRM is the study Principal Investigator (PI) and Director of Multiple Sclerosis Research at the Shepherd Center in Atlanta, Georgia.
+Dr. Deborah Backus, PT, PhD, FACRM is the study Principal Investigator (PI) and Vice President, Research & Innovation Director, Crawford Research Institute; Director, Multiple Sclerosis Research at the Shepherd Center in Atlanta, Georgia.
 Dr. Backus has over 30 years of experience as a rehabilitation clinician, educator and researcher.
 Her early research focused on advancing the understanding of the elements of rehabilitation that lead to the best outcomes for people with spinal cord injury, particularly those with tetraplegia.
 Since 2013, she has been building an innovative MS research agenda centered mainly on those who have limited mobility and who have progressive MS. In her role as Director of MS Research, her research oversight includes facilitating pharmacologic and device-related clinical trials, as well as other non-rehabilitation interventions for MS. Dr. Backus’s research in the Eula C. and Andrew C. Carlos MS Rehabilitation and Wellness Program at Shepherd focuses on the investigation of models of care and rehabilitation interventions to facilitate greater function, health and quality of life in people living with MS. She has presented both nationally and internationally related to this work, and her studies have been published in a variety of peer-reviewed journals (https://goo.gl/dQYCFB).
 Dr. Backus is driven by her passion to help all people achieve their greatest potential and combines her clinical and research experience to facilitate the translation of evidence into clinical practice, to influence practice, reimbursement and health policy, and to ultimately help accomplish this for people with physical disabilities.

 At the Shepherd Center, STEP for MS will be integrated into the Eula C. and Andrew C. Carlos Multiple Sclerosis Rehabilitation and Wellness Program, a program specifically for people diagnosed with MS and related disorders.
 The STEP project is designed to inform this program, as well as others like it, to better provide people with MS the tools they need to control their MS.